liskin/work.lisk.in/about.markdown

   [mender][makers-menders], recognize where others lie on this spectrum, and tell what projects are (in)appropriate for whom[^makers-maintenance].

-* I might (and I did) agree to be on call without extra compensation for software that my team builds from the ground up.
-Being paid extra to fix our own sloppy code is a perverse incentive.
-On the other hand, I try to avoid being on call for big chunks of code outside my control.
+* When my code breaks in the middle of the night, I fix it, and I make pretty damn sure it doesn't happen again.
+I don't need on-call bonuses, I prefer to sleep well.
+Naturally, I try to avoid being on call for big chunks of code outside my control, as I can't ensure my undisturbed sleep then.

 [^study-results]:
     My study results: [Bachelor's degree programme][study1], [Master's degree